 "Generally speaking there are some obvious changes to your urine when you have a bacterial infection (such as cystitis) in your bladder or urethra," says Maya.

 "The depth of the changes will depend on the severity of the infection and your urological health history.
 The signs to look for in your pee include cloudy urine.
-You may notice your urine going darker or a pinkish color.
+You may notice your urine going darker or a pink color.
 This can mean there is blood in your pee.
 Often the change in color and cloudiness is accompanied by a strong—and often quite foul—smell," Maya adds.

 If you think you might have a UTI you should speak with your doctor for medical advice and start treatment as soon as possible.
+Depending on your consultation, your doctor may suggest drinking lots of fluids, taking painkillers, or prescribe antibiotics.

 4. You're pregnant